sanmai/pipeline/README.md

 # Pipeline

-With the pipeline, you could split just about any processing chain into a manageable sequence of testable generators.
+With the pipeline, you could split just about any processing chain into a manageable sequence of testable generators or mapping functions.

-Take a single step and write a generator for it:
+Take a single step and write a generator or a function for it:

     $this->double = function ($value) {
-        yield $value * 2;
+        return $value * 2;
     };

 	$this->rowTotal = function (SomeType $value) {